 - The exhausts were painted with the LifeColor rust set .

 - Chipping and scratches was done first with lighter shades of the camouflage colours, to simulate the lightest wear: Vallejo Model Color “Saddle Brown” (70940), “Buff” (70976), “Uniform Green” (70922) and Citadel “Ulthuan Grey”.

 - Within these chips, and elsewhere, was painted Vallejo Model Color “German Camouflage Black Brown” (70822).

 Primer: Tamiya “Fine Surface Primer” (light grey) spray can

 Camouflage (tank): These very earliest tanks had quite colourful camouflage, before it was fully appreciated that they were not necessary on the Western Front.
 I followed the suggested position of the colours fairly well, but not obsessing about every twist and turn.
 All paints were thinned in Mr.Color leveling thinner in a 1:2 ratio: Tamiya “NATO Brown” (XF-68), “NATO Green” (XF-67), “Dark Yellow” (XF-60) and “Sky Grey” (XF-19).
 The black stripes were hand painted using AMMO “Matt Black” (A.MIG-046).

 - Headlight: Citadel “Mithril Silver”

 - Rear light: Vallejo Model Color “Red” (70947)

 Gloss coat: A 1:2 mixture of Mr.Color “Clear Gloss” (46) and Mr.Color Leveling Thinner was sprayed over the entire model.
-The decal was applied to the turret and this area resprayed.
+The decals were applied and theses areas resprayed.